zulip/zulip/README.md

 ReadTheDocs.

 Feedback on how to make this development process more efficient, fun, and friendly to new contributors is very welcome!
-Just shoot an email to the Zulip Developers list with your thoughts.
+Just send an email to the Zulip Developers list with your thoughts.

 License